Best Naam Jap Counter Apps 2026 — 5 Free Android Apps Reviewed (Updated June 2026)

 Modern digital counters store your daily, mala, and lifetime totals so you never “lose count" when life interrupts, removing the frustration that often breaks a sadhana streak.
 This combination of clarity (exact numbers) and convenience (auto-save, offline support) helps many practitioners finally move towards big sankalps like 1 lakh, 10 lakh, or even 1 crore jaap.

 We tested five popular tools devotees use to track long-term mantra goals.
-Here are the results:
+Apps below reflect Play Store versions as of June 2026:

 The best all-round naam japa counter app.
-Ad-free, one-tap counting, gentle haptics, custom mantras (Ram, Radhe, Krishna, Vitthal and more), autosave after every tap, 1 crore goal tracking, and full offline support.
+Ad-free, one-tap counting, gentle haptics, custom mantras (Ram, Radhe, Krishna, Vitthal and more), autosave after every tap, 1 crore goal tracking, Panchang, Gita audiobooks, and full offline support.
 No login required.
-4.8★ rated on Google Play. - NaamJapa.com: Browser-based online japa counter for desktop users.
-Good for accurate 108-count mala sessions, but resets when you close the tab.
-No offline support.
+4.8★ rated on Google Play.

 Ready to start your naam jap journey?